-- 64. The Audit Committee comprises five members and met four times during 2022/23. - 65.
+- 72. The Audit Committee comprises five members and met five times during 2023/24. - 73.
 The Audit Committee's terms of reference are consistent with best practice.
 The Committee approves the annual plan of internal audit and receives the quarterly and annual reports of the Head of Assurance for the Shared Internal Audit Service.
 It approves the Statement of Accounts, the Annual Governance Statement and the review of the effectiveness of the internal audit system.
 It receives reports on risk management and reviews the operation of treasury management.
-It also received the annual letter from the Ombudsman and considers regular reports on Freedom of Information requests, risk management and the Regulation of Investigatory Powers Act.
+It also received the annual letter from the Local Government and Social Care Ombudsman and considers regular reports on Freedom of Information requests, risk management and the Regulation of Investigatory Powers Act. - 74.
+During 2023/24, and in line with guidance provided by CIPFA and Solace, the Council agreed to the addition of an independent member to the committee.
+Following a recruitment process, Council approved the appointment of the Independent Member for a four-year term at its meeting on 21 May 2024.